Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery

 Note that inter-snapshot differences are not attributable to per-flow load balancing as \yrp keeps the packet header fields which are used for load balancing constant for the same destination between snapshots (\S\ref{sec:design:stateless}).

 Additionally, to better understand the types of path changes, we count the frequency of each edit operation and missing hop substitutions.
 These missing hop operations are instances where the path contains a responsive router for a particular TTL for one snapshot, but no response at that TTL when probing the same destination in a subsequent snapshot.
-Such missing hops may be attributable to routers performing ICMP rate limiting, or may be due to packet loss.
+Such missing hops may be attributable to routers performing ICMP rate limiting\footnote{While \yrp sends TCP probes, many routers limit the rate of ICMP responses they return.}, or may be due to packet loss.

 A deeper analysis of the most frequent missing hops between $S_1$ and $S_2$ reveals that the large majority (92.2\%) come from the first four hops within the local network of the vantage point.
 Specifically, 73\% of the missing hops are due to the router at TTL 3, 18\% are due to the router at TTL 1, and 1\% are due to the router at TTL 4.
 In contrast, the router at TTL 2 always responds, suggest that some of the local routers implement ICMP rate limiting while one does not.